zhuojiubanzhong/transPGS/README.md

 similarity exists between the EUR and non-EUR populations at both SNP and gene levels.
 Such genetic similarity provides theoretical and biological support for trans-ethnic leveraging of EUR information into non-EUR studies.
 Currently, there are a range of trans-ethnic statistical methods that help enhance the transferability of PGS across distinct ancestral groups; however, how to optimally integrate EUR information into non-EUR genetic research remains unknown.

-Recently, transfer learning has been applied in various machine learning fields for knowledge transfer from informative auxiliary samples into target samples to improve learning ability in the target task.
-By borrowing this idea, we here propose transPGS, a novel transfer learning genetic prediction method with the P+T approach as the baseline model.
-Using the effect sizes of the baseline model as initial values, transPGS leverages trans-ethnic genetic similarity shared with the EUR population (i.e., auxiliary samples) to adapt the effect sizes in the non-EUR populations (i.e., target samples) such as AFR or EAS.
-To illustrate the effectiveness of transPGS, we conduct extensive simulations and confirm that the predictive ability of transPGS is enhanced in non-EUR as the increased of trans-ethnic similarity.
-Then, we apply it to ten phenotypes with individual-level data from the UK Biobank (UKB) and the Kaiser Permanente/UCSF Genetic Epidemiology of Adult Health and Ageing Study.Overall, through simulations and real data applications, we demonstrate that transPGS represents a flexible and effective polygenic score method, which can improve genetic prediction capability for individuals of non-EUR ancestry.
+In the machine learning filed, transfer learning is recognized as a novel technique that enables the utilization of knowledge acquired from auxiliary samples to enhance learning capability in target samples, which are distinct yet related to the former (Bastani, 2021; Li, et al., 2023; Lu, et al., 2023; Pan and Yang, 2009; Tian, et al., 2022; Zhao, et al., 2022).
+By borrowing the idea of transfer learning, we propose transPGS to boost the genetic prediction accuracy in non-EUR populations by leveraging trans-ethnic genetic similarity shared with the EUR population.
+Theoretically, transPGS helps capture genetic information across diverse ancestral populations and renders the prediction more efficiently and accurately (Figure 1).

 # Example
 ```ruby